 The possibility of a new river crossing in Kankakee County has been discussed for many years.
 During the winter of 2013/2014, Warner Bridge (7000W Road) over the Kankakee River was closed due to an ice jam.
 This closing restarted discussions about the possible long-term need to identify a new river crossing.
-The 2040 KATS LRTP (2015) indicated that a future crossing, if built, would likely be constructed outside of the KATS MPA, but would still have a significant impact on travel patterns.
+The previous KATS LRTP indicated that a future crossing would likely be constructed outside of the KATS MPA, but would still have a significant impact on travel patterns.